phoebe-project/phoebe2-workshop/at_the_meeting.md

 # Meeting Location

-The meeting will be held in 033 Bartley, Villanova University, 800 Lancaster Ave., Villanova, PA 19085
+The meeting will be held at Villanova University, 800 Lancaster Ave., Villanova, PA 19085

 # Accommodation
 ## Student Apartments